- About the Foundation

 Students who receive support are chosen on the basis of criteria representing the donor's wishes and academic guidelines of the University.
 Unless otherwise specified, awards may be renewed for up to four years, providing the recipients maintain eligibility standards.

-Endowed scholarships may be created with a minimum of $15,000 through a one-time gift, a pledge for a period of up to five years, or through a planned gift.
+Endowed scholarships may be created with a minimum of $15,000 through a one-time gift, a pledge for a period of up to three years, or through a planned gift.
 Income distributions fund the award after the endowment has been established for at least one year.
 Additional gifts may be added to increase the fund principal at any time.

 The Marshall University Foundation also offers donors the opportunity to provide private scholarship support through expendable awards funded through annual contributions of $1,000 annually or more for a minimum of three years.
 These funds are applied directly to the recipient's educational expenses.

 With both endowed and expendable scholarships, the donor has the opportunity to participate in establishing guidelines and in determining the name of the award.
 All gifts are made to The Marshall University Foundation, Inc. which accepts scholarship funds where selection is not based solely on any of the following criteria unless university policy indicates otherwise: race, gender, religion, handicap or national origin.